harmony-one/h/progress/rikako-hatoya.md

+2024-11-15 Fri: Added code to calculate WER (Word Error Rate) of transcription compared to ground truth.
+Tested different models of Google speech-to-text and calculated each WER.

 2024-11-14 Thu: Created transcription for full video on elon-tucker video and compared with descript's transcription.
 Researched transcription AI model used in descript.

 2024-11-13 Wed: Further worked on creating segments and characterizing the full Elon video for analysis.
 Worked on updating code for my transcription program, created transcription using the new segment video.